-A report to your local police should be made if you are informed by a girl under the age of 18 that act of FGM has been carried out on her or, you observe physical signs which appear to show than an act of FGM has been undertaken on a girl under the age of 18 which was not for medical purposes.
+A report to your local police should be made if you are informed by a girl under the age of 18 that act of FGM has been carried out on her or, if you observe physical signs which appear to show that an act of FGM has been undertaken on a girl under the age of 18 which was not for medical purposes.

 Failure to comply with the duty:

 Failure to comply will be dealt with in accordance with the existing performance procedures in place for each individual profession.
 FGM is classified as child abuse, and relevant professionals are expected to pay due regard to the seriousness of breaches of the duty.

 For the full document on FGM click here